frontdevde/mnml-devtools-theme/README.md

-# mnml DevTools Theme
+# mnml Theme
 A not so minimal theme for the Chrome Developer Tools.
 Modifies Elements and Console view, other views are on the way.

 Tested on Mac.